 munching on a bottomless box of chocolate candies at your desk?
 These mindless eating habits only add more fuel to your junk food addiction.
 Start by removing unhealthy foods from your desk completely and permanently.
-Then stock up on healthy snacks, like our Jumpstarts Carb Control Bars (for all Phases) and out South Beach Diet 100-Calorie Snack Bars (for Phase 2 and beyond), small bags of nuts, some whole-grain cereal, or natural peanut butter and whole-grain crackers or fruit to enjoy midmorning and Fill up on fiber blood sugar and keep cravings for sugary and starchy junk food at bay.
+Then stock up on healthy snacks, like our Jumpstarts Carb Control Bars (for all Phases) and out South Beach Diet 100-Calorie Snack Bars (for Phase 2 and beyond), small bags of nuts, some whole-grain cereal, or natural peanut butter and whole-grain crackers or fruit to enjoy midmorning and Fill up on fiber blood sugar and keep cravings for sugary and starchy junk foods away.

-Watch out when you're out settings, like parties, a night out with friends, and happy hours with office mates can pose a challenge when it comes to sticking to a healthy meal plan.
+Watch out when you're out settings, like parties, a night out with friends, and happy hours with office pals can pose a challenge when it comes to sticking to a healthy meal plan.
 But don't let socializing cloud your judgment!
 Noshing on potato chips, fried mozzarella sticks, cheese cubes, or French fries while you're enjoying a glass of wine only causes cravings for more junk food.
 Best bet: Eat a protein- and fiber-rich snack before you go out and learn the words, "No